 Most people, then, either save time or break even.
 But the experience is uneven, and where you land depends heavily on what kind of work you do.

 Where gains are consistent, they are consistent across the board.
-All 7 respondents report noticeable improvement in ideation, refactoring, and support work like triaging issues and collecting data.
-Test code is effectively unanimous as well.
-Run-time data mining (log analysis, trace analysis) is close behind at 6 of 7.
+All 8 respondents report noticeable improvement in ideation, refactoring, and support work like triaging issues and collecting data.
+Test code is nearly as consistent, at 7 of 8, though the experience is not uniform: one respondent found that efficiency and test coverage improved while test quality arguably declined, a distinction worth keeping in mind.
+Run-time data mining (log analysis, trace analysis) comes in at 6 of 8.
 These are tasks that are repetitive, well-patterned, and where a competent first draft saves the human from a cold start.
-But only 3 of 7 report improvement in initial product delivery (actually shipping a finished feature).
-Only 2 of 7 report improvement in performance work like profiling and benchmarking.
+But only 4 of 8 report improvement in initial product delivery (actually shipping a finished feature).
+Only 3 of 8 report improvement in performance work like profiling and benchmarking.
 The gains are concentrated in specific task categories.

 The tool landscape reflects this.
-The seven respondents use Copilot, Claude Code, Cursor, and OpenCode.
-5 of 7 use sub-agent orchestration for one-shot delegation.
+The eight respondents use Copilot, Claude Code, Cursor, and OpenCode.
+6 of 8 use sub-agent orchestration for one-shot delegation.
 One, Luca, does not use orchestration at all.
 No single tool is dominant, and none is prescribed here.
 The tooling matters less than understanding which tasks benefit and which do not.

 The enjoyment numbers add context.
 The median is 6.5 out of 10, with a range of 5 to 7.
 Most people feel moderately positive.
 But Samir’s sharp split between work and personal enjoyment (3 versus 6) shows that how an organization deploys these tools matters as much as the tools themselves.